Stephen Hawking: Disability

 Released from the need to use somebody to interpret his speech, Hawking commented that "I can communicate better now than before I lost my voice."
 The voice he used had an American accent and is no longer produced.
 Despite the later availability of other voices, Hawking retained this original voice, saying that he preferred it and identified with it.
 Originally, Hawking activated a switch using his hand and could produce up to 15 words per minute.
 Lectures were prepared in advance and were sent to the speech synthesiser in short sections to be delivered.

 Hawking gradually lost the use of his hand, and in 2005 he began to control his communication device with movements of his cheek muscles, with a rate of about one word per minute.
-With this decline there was a risk of his developing locked-in syndrome, so Hawking collaborated with Intel researchers on systems that could translate his brain patterns or facial expressions into switch activations.
+With this decline there was a risk of him developing locked-in syndrome, so Hawking collaborated with Intel Corporation researchers on systems that could translate his brain patterns or facial expressions into switch activations.
 After several prototypes that did not perform as planned, they settled on an adaptive word predictor made by the London-based startup SwiftKey, which used a system similar to his original technology.
 Hawking had an easier time adapting to the new system, which was further developed after inputting large amounts of Hawking's papers and other written materials and uses predictive software similar to other smartphone keyboards.

 By 2009, he could no longer drive his wheelchair independently, but the same people who created his new typing mechanics were working on a method to drive his chair using movements made by his chin.
 This proved difficult, since Hawking could not move his neck, and trials showed that while he could indeed drive the chair, the movement was sporadic and jumpy.
 Near the end of his life, Hawking experienced increased breathing difficulties, often resulting in his requiring the usage of a ventilator, and being regularly hospitalised.